simeonreusch/fpbot/README.md

 ## Requirements
 - [ztfquery](https://github.com/mickaelrigault/ztfquery) is used to download the image files from IPAC.
 - [ztflc](https://github.com/mickaelrigault/ztflc) is used for PSF-fitting.
-- [Marshal](http://skipper.caltech.edu:8080/cgi-bin/growth/marshal.cgi) credentials are neccessary for determining object ra and dec.
+- [Marshal](http://skipper.caltech.edu:8080/cgi-bin/growth/marshal.cgi) or [AMPEL](https://github.com/ampelproject) credentials are neccessary for the pipeline to work.
-- Optionally: [AMPEL](https://github.com/ampelproject) can be used alternatively to the Marshal.

 ## Notes
 ### Slackbot